Skip to main content

 One Bill, No DevOps Line Item

-Compute, storage, and monitoring on one invoice.
+Compute, storage, and monitoring on one invoice at published per-unit rates.
 No untracked engineering hours buried inside operations.

 Scaling Without HPA Tuning